-During the June-December 2009 period, three single launches occurred from SNI on three different days.
+During the June 2009-June 2010 period, four single launches occurred from SNI on four different days.
 These launches occurred at night during the Airborne Laser (ABL) testing program.
 For this program, vehicles must be launched at night when the laser is visible.
-A single Terrier-Lynx was launched on each of two days, 6 and 13 June 2009, and a single Terrier-Black Brant was launched on 10 August 2009.
+A single Terrier-Lynx was launched on each of two days, 6 and 13 June 2009, and a single Terrier-Black Brant was launched on 10 August 2009 and 3 May 2010.
 Vehicles were launched from the 807 Launch Complex located close to shore on the western end of SNI, 11 meters (m) above sea level (ASL).
-The vehicles were launched at an elevation angle of 70-71.1° above horizontal and crossed the west end of SNI at an altitude of 366-381 meters (m).
+The vehicles were launched at an elevation angle of 70-72.5° above horizontal and crossed the west end of SNI at altitudes of 366-396 m.